-(b) they have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the Company for that period; the change in accounting policy as to Depreciation as mentioned under Notes to Account.
+(b) they have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of a airs of the Company at the end of the financial year and of the profit and loss of the Company for that period;

 (c) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

-(d) they have prepared the annual accounts on a going concern basis; and
+(d) they have prepared the annual accounts for the financial year ended March 31, 2022 on a going concern basis; and

-(e) they have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.
+(f) they have devised proper system to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

 There were no amounts, required to be transferred, to the Investor Education and Protection Fund by the Company during the year.